Types of breast cancers

 This very rare breast tumor develops in the stroma (connective tissue) of the breast, in contrast to carcinomas, which develop in the ducts or lobules.
 Other names for these tumors include phylloides tumor and cystosarcoma phyllodes.
 These tumors are usually benign but on rare occasions may be malignant.

 Benign phyllodes tumors are treated by removing the tumor along with a margin of normal breast tissue.
 A malignant phyllodes tumor is treated by removing it along with a wider margin of normal tissue, or by mastectomy.
 Surgery is often all that is needed, but these cancers might not respond as well to the other treatments used for more common breast cancers.
 When a malignant phyllodes tumor has spread, it can be treated with the chemotherapy given for soft-tissue sarcomas.
-See our document Sarcoma - Adult Soft Tissue Cancer.
+See Sarcoma: Adult Soft Tissue Cancer.

 This form of cancer starts in cells that line blood vessels or lymph vessels.
 It rarely occurs in the breasts.
 When it does, it usually develops as a complication of previous radiation treatments.
 This is an extremely rare complication of breast radiation therapy that can develop about 5 to 10 years after radiation.
 Angiosarcoma can also occur in the arms of women who develop lymphedema as a result of lymph node surgery or radiation therapy to treat breast cancer.
-(For information on lymphedema, see the section "How is breast cancer treated?")
+(For information on lymphedema, see "How is breast cancer treated?")
 These cancers tend to grow and spread quickly.
 Treatment is generally the same as for other sarcomas.
-See our document Sarcoma - Adult Soft Tissue Cancer.
+See Sarcoma: Adult Soft Tissue Cancer.

 Special types of invasive breast carcinoma